dunhamc13/dunhamc13.github.io.tempStop/_pages/encrypt.md

 | TXT                |     1 KB        | 3.73 secs        |
 | ISO                |     2.034GB     | 13.78 secs

-The interprestion of what is seen is that the key generation iteration is not the bottleneck of the encryption.
+Key generation iteration is not the bottleneck of the encryption.
 The size of the file to encrypt is what creates the largest overhead.
 I am personally comfortable with a 3 second wait time to encrypt a single file.